Skip to main content

 Visualizing Relationships with Seaborn

-Seaborn makes it simple to explore relationships between variables.
+Seaborn makes it easy to explore and visualize relationships between variables.

 Common Relationship Plot Types in Seaborn

-• Relational plots: Show how two continuous variables relate using points or lines (scatterplot, lineplot).
+• Relational plots – Display relationships between two continuous variables using points or lines (scatterplot, lineplot).

-• Categorical plots: Compare numerical values across different categories (barplot, countplot).
+• Categorical plots – Compare numerical values across categories (barplot, countplot).

-• Matrix-based plots: Visualize correlations and pairwise relationships (heatmap, pairplot).
+• Matrix plots – Visualize correlations or pairwise variable relationships (heatmap, pairplot).

 Why These Plots Are Useful

-• Built-in grouping: Use the hue parameter to split data by categories effortlessly.
+• Built-in grouping – Use the hue parameter to separate data by category automatically.

-To deepen your understanding, check the slide deck for this lesson to see visual examples of each type of relationship plot.
+To explore these plots visually, open the slide deck for this lesson, which includes examples of each relationship type.

 Want to learn more?